Zuma's Revenge! (Windows)

 Zuma's Revenge! is the sequel to the previous ball shooter puzzle game from PopCap, with enhanced visuals and high definition graphics!

-The Spanish Mac OS X distribution has two rich text documents titled level.rtf and levels_hard.rtf in the levels directory, having pretty much the exact same data as the English release, only changing \ to /.
+The Spanish Mac OS X distribution has two rich text documents titled level.rtf and levels_hard.rtf in the levels directory.
+They have pretty much the exact same data as the English release, only changing \ to /.
 They were both written and modified around 3 PM on July 22nd, 2009 by mcoffey, most likely Mark Coffey.

 C:\Documents and Settings\jeff\Desktop\ C:\work\games\Art\ZumasRevenge\Working\ C:\Documents and Settings\Architekt\Desktop\